1996 California Proposition 218: Special Benefit and Proportionality Requirements

 Under Proposition 218, only special benefits are assessable.
 Proposition 218 contains its own constitutional definition of "special benefit" that significantly tightens the kind of special assessments an agency can levy on real property.
 Some special assessments that may have been permissible prior to Proposition 218 are no longer legally permissible because of a lack of "special benefit" under the tightened constitutional definition.

 Proposition 218 also requires an agency to separate the general benefits from the special benefits conferred on a parcel.
 Pre-Proposition 218 case law did not invalidate assessments because they also provided general benefits in addition to special benefits, and the courts did not demand a strict separation of general benefits from special benefits.
-The benefit separation requirement under Proposition 218 helps ensure compliance with the requirement that only special benefits are assessable.
+The benefit separation requirement under Proposition 218 helps to ensure compliance with the requirement that only special benefits are assessable.
 Since general benefits are not assessable, they must be excluded and financed using revenue sources other than assessments (e.g., from taxes).

 The "assessment" definition refers to a levy on real property for a "special benefit" conferred upon the real property.
 Since permissible assessments are limited to special benefits conferred upon real property, in addition to separating the general benefits conferred on a parcel, benefits to persons or to personal property must also be excluded from assessment.
 This makes it more difficult to legally justify the imposition of special assessments for public improvements or services that primarily benefit people instead of real property.

 Under Proposition 218, no assessment may be imposed on any parcel which exceeds the reasonable cost of the proportional special benefit conferred on that parcel.
 The proportionality requirement ensures that the aggregate assessment imposed on all parcels is distributed among all assessed parcels in proportion to the special benefits conferred on each parcel.
 An agency may provide a discounted assessment less than the reasonable cost of the proportional special benefit conferred so long as any discounts do not cause the assessments imposed on the remaining parcels in the assessment district to exceed the reasonable cost of the proportional special benefit conferred on those parcels.